 OpenBioMaps is ready to move to a broader international level, in which we want to facilitate the integration of scientific tools into conservation projects.

-These are new challenges for us that bring us closer to FAIR principles and open researcher data management, although they were among our original objectives.
-The strengthening of nature conservation research relationships automatically brings FAIR principles into conservation projects that can be implemented using OBM.
+These are new challenges for us that bring us closer to FAIR principles and open research data management, although they were among our original objectives.
+The strengthening of nature conservation and research relationships automatically brings FAIR principles into conservation projects that can be implemented using OBM.

 How has your research benefitted from EOSC?